 Republicans and conservatives have questioned the effectiveness of Head Start programs, citing studies such as a Health and Human Services Department report last year showing that, while at-risk students enrolled in the pre-kindergarten programs saw tremendous gains in vocabulary and social development, those benefits largely faded by the time students reached third grade.

 The HHS report didn't explain why the students saw a drop-off in performance or predict how they would fare as they aged.
 But it was a favorite reason to question Obama's plan.

-"There's reason for huge skepticism," said Mike Petrilli, the executive vice president of the Thomas B. Fordham Institute, a conservative education think tank.
-"Most states are still in a ditch financially and it's going to be a couple years before they're out of it. ...
+"There's reason for huge skepticism," said Mike Petrilli, executive vice president of the Thomas B. Fordham Institute, a conservative education think tank.
+"Most states are still in a ditch financially, and it's going to be a couple years before they're out of it. ...
 I don't know where the states are going to come up with the money for this."

-Scores of other studies, however, were more favorable on the program, which has been shown to make at-risk students more likely to complete high school and avoid criminal arrests.
+Scores of other studies, however, were more favorable toward the program, which has been shown to make at-risk students more likely to complete high school and avoid criminal arrests.
 In pure dollars and cents, academics called it a smart investment.

 Associated Press writers Julie Pace and Jim Kuhnhenn contributed to this report.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 To comment, the following rules must be followed:

 Comments may be monitored for inappropriate content, but the station is under no legal obligation to do so.